 Do your homework?
 Who are you investing your hard earned money with any way?
 Do you know their full name?
 What licenses do they hold?
 Have they ever had any license suspensions or revocations?

 You might not know where to look, but I'm here to help.
-You can find information on me (Richard Allison Johnson) at the following links below.
+You can find information on me (Richard Mark Allison) at the following links below.
 You should be able to find out about your current financial advisor at some of these links, also.
 It depends on whether they hold these licenses or designations.

 - Florida Insurance Department - Florida 2-15 License

 - For other States Insurance Licensing Departments - You will need to search on your own.

 - FINRA Broker Check - Series 63 and 65 Licenses

 - SEC Investment Adviser Search - Registered Investment Adviser License

 - Florida Department of Business & Professional Regulation - Real Estate License